AsexGenomeEvol/Timema_asex_genomes/side_proj/F_snp_calling_round1/README.md

    -nct  1
  done
 ````
 * `-hets`: prior on heterozygosity level.
 Its value was set at `0.01` for sexual species and `0.001` for asexuals (this is the only moment in the pipeline where sexual and asexual species are treated differently).
 As a quick control, we redid the snp calling for **1_Tdi** (which is asexual) by giving it the heterozygosity value of sexual species (ie, `0.01`).
-We found a very similar number of validated snps (ie *2,211,875* instead of *2,209,794*, which is *2081* additional snps, see also summary tables at the end of the doc).
+We found a very similar number of validated snps (ie *2,211,875* instead of *2,209,794*, which is *2081* additional snps, see also [summary tables](### Some statistics :)).
 This suggests a limited influence of this prior on the results.